Lada Largus: Overview

 On 4 April 2012, AvtoVAZ launched Lada Largus production at a ceremony attended by Vladimir Putin.
 During his visit to Tolyatti, Putin toured the plant and signed the first Lada Largus.
 Sales were started on 16 July 2012.
 The panel van version went on sale in August 2012 and the Cross version was launched in 2015.

 Facelift

 In 2021, an updated Largus was introduced in two passenger versions called the Universal and the Cross, while the van version was renamed the Furgon.
+The 8-valve and 16-valve versions of the 1.6-litre engine remained, with a slight increase of power, now producing 90 and 106 hp-metric, respectively.